Chunshe: Types of Chunshe

-During the Spring and Autumn Period and the Warring States period, great changes took place in the social and political structure.
-The types of Chunshe was no longer determined by the rank of the host but by regions.
-Zhi'she gradually evolved into “Li'she” (the folk Chunshe).
-Li'she was usually presided over by the local government official and the cost was shared by the people themselves.
-This form of activity greatly boosted public enthusiasm to participate in social affairs, strengthened the social function of the folk Chunshe, and finally settle it as a festival.
+During the spring and autumn periods and the Warring States period, great changes took place in the social and political structure.
+The types of Chunshe were no longer determined by the rank of the host but by regions.
+Zhi'she gradually evolved into "Li'she" (the folk Chunshe).
+Li'she was usually observed by the local government official and the cost was shared by the people themselves.
+This form of activity greatly boosted public enthusiasm to participate in social affairs, strengthened the social function of the folk Chunshe, and finally settled it as a festival.